Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/sculpting/introduction.rst

    3D View Mode selector: Sculpt Mode.

-Sculpt Mode is selected from the mode menu of the 3D View header.
+Sculpt Mode is selected from the *Mode* menu in the 3D View header.
 Once Sculpt Mode is activated, the Tool Shelf of the 3D View will change to Sculpt Mode specific panels.
 A red circle will appear and follow the location of the cursor in the 3D View.